 A JavaScript object containing data for attachments (p.
-135).
+150).
 Unlike the attachments in the normal PDFreactor configuration, these attachments contain text by default, not binary data.
 It is still possible to attach binary data, however you have to base64-encode the data and set the binary property to true.

-data <String>
+data <String|Blob>

 The textual or base64-encoded binary content of the attachment.
+Binary content can also be a Blob.
 May be omitted.